Place of Origin:

 REUNION WITH THE DOCTOR

-Martha Jones’s clone died soon after the Doctor rescued Martha Jones, but Martha Jones was able to convince the clone to help them.
-Before the clone died, it said Martha Jones had many things she wanted to do and she should do them.
-While chatting with the Doctor and Donna after the Sontarans’ defeat, Martha Jones turned down the Doctor’s offer to travel again with him.
-As soon as she had made her refusal, an unknown force took control of the TARDIS, and dragged them into the Time Vortex.
+Martha’s clone died soon after The Doctor rescued Martha, but Martha was able to convince the clone to help them.
+Before the clone died, it said Martha had many things she wanted to do and she should do them.
+While chatting with The Doctor and Donna after the Sontarans’ defeat, Martha turned down The Doctor’s offer to travel again with him.
+As soon as she had made her refusal, the TARDIS dragged them into the Time Vortex.
 (The Poison Sky)

 FIGHTING THE DALEKS